iliamunaev/100-Days-of-Python-Bootcamp/Glossary.md

 ### Boolean
 Boolean means a result that can only have one of two possible values: true or false.

+### Built-in function
+A built-in function is a function that is already available in a programming language, application, or another tool that can be accessed by end users.

 > ## C

 ### Comparison operators